qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

    and draw a rectangle on the canvas holding down the left mouse button.
    Inside the drawn rectangle the QGIS map view to the canvas.
 #.
 Select the |scaleBar| :sup:`Add new scalebar` toolbar button and click
-   with the left mouse button on the Print Composer canvas.
+   with the left mouse button on the print layout canvas.
 A scalebar will be added to the canvas.
 #.
 Select the |addLegend| :sup:`Add new legend` toolbar button and draw a
    rectangle on the canvas holding down the left mouse button.